305909/gym-hopper/README.md

 ## DROID

 This section presents the mathematical description of DROID.
-DROID involves collecting trajectories from both the real world and simulation environments to optimize the physical parameters (masses) of the simulation for domain randomization.
+Domain Randomization Optimization IDentification (DROID) involves collecting trajectories from both the real world and simulation environments to optimize the physical parameters (masses) of the simulation for domain randomization.

 ### Problem Formulation